-- Framed narrative.
+- Frame narrative.
 A story within a story.
 Often, this is set up with a series of letters telling a story in and of themselves, or a first-person chapter or setup going into a third-person story.
 I’ve seen this attempted in some LitRPG/Gamelit recently using emails or SMS, but each time, it was abandoned quickly, with the framing as a prologue.
 (We’ll get to why abandoning your narrative voice damns your soul to eternal torment in just a moment.)
 The classic example of frame narrative is Mary Shelley’s Frankenstein.
 A more recent example in fantasy is Patrick Rothfuss’s The Name of the Wind.

 - Cinematic.
 Christ, here we are, again.
 This is everywhere right now.
 Cinematic third person is an entirely action/description-driven third-person narrative.
 This happened.
 That happened.
 This happened.
 That happened.
 Cinematic third is what results when someone who has never read a book decides, after seeing a movie or watching a TV show, that they’re going to write a book.
 There is no other explanation for its existence except that God hates readers of books and wants us to be sad.
 Don’t write in cinematic anything.